antleaf/doapr/webroot/content/repositories/chemrxiv.md

 functional_description: 'Yes : User FAQs'
 funding: Internal funding
 interoperability: Yes via API
-journal_submission: Unrestricted, but submission is facilitated in journals owned by American Chemical Society, Royal Society of Chemistry, German Chemical Society (other publishers coming soon)
+journal_submission: Unrestricted, but submission is facilitated to journals published by American Chemical Society, Royal Society of Chemistry, German Chemical Society, Chinese Chemical Society, Beilstein-Institut, and Frontiers (with other publishers coming soon)
 keywords: Chemistry, archive
-last_update: 7/2/21
+last_update: 9/25/22
 launch_date: '2017'
 licensing: 'Authors are provided with a choice of licenses: CC BY, CC BY-NC, and CC BY-NC-ND'